'm Matling~

 In a note, Shemol breezily asked whether there was ever a time when people are paid to create Excel and PowerPoint, reached a positive conclusion with Claude, and compared supposed decline of these employees to the current AI hype threatening developers.
 This is a good question catering my bouquiniste soul.
 I left a letter in response, which inspired the post you are reading.

 I did not experience the time of spreadsheet-makers.
 I was, at that time, a fake geek boy lingering about office suites and online services.
 I habitually help Muqliongists and teachers with paperwork, with no idea of work or even college entrance.
-I swaggered through the provincial capital, staring at my first smartphone, replacing lorem ipsum in Calibri with ‘observation’ notes I was told to take, and feeling the ‘generousity’ and lightning-fast device switch of cloud services.
+I swaggered through the provincial capital, staring at my first smartphone, replacing lorem ipsum in Calibri with ‘observation’ notes I was told to take, and feeling the ‘generousity’ and device switch promoted by cloud services.
 I almost forgot the carefree age, when I also picked up You Gotta Play with Excel Like This, a book published in 2011 by Quu Hao.

 Those not playing like this